codewouter/milestone-project/README.md

 ### Features to be Implemented in the Future
 - Javascript
     - To link up the contact form for it to work correctly once I have learnt it
-    - To have an alert that says "thank you for submitting your form" without over writing the required fields
+    - To have an alert that says "thank you for submitting your form" without over writing the 'required fields' popup
     - To create a lightbox for the photos on the gallery.html page

 ### Features Left to Implement